nygupta/Snake-Game/README.md

 SnakeGame
-\n This is a simple game for fun
+       This is a simple game for fun